digitalocean/k8s-adoption-journey/docs/getting-started/authentication.md

 This section will show you how to authenticate with the `DigitalOcean` API.
 A token created in the [Installing required tools](./installing-required-tools.md) allows you to authenticate doctl for use with your DigitalOcean account.

+## Prerequisites

+To complete this section, you will need:

+1. A [DigitalOcean account](https://docs.digitalocean.com/products/getting-started/#sign-up) for accessing the `DigitalOcean` platform.
+2. A [DigitalOcean personal access token](https://docs.digitalocean.com/reference/api/create-personal-access-token) for using the `DigitalOcean` API.

-## Authenticating to the DigitalOcean API
+## Authenticating with the DigitalOcean API

 First you will need to initialze `doctl` by running the following command: